Streaming FAQ - Article - TSN

 Will TSN Direct provide the same programming as TSN airs on television?

-TSN Direct provides the same programming you’d watch on TSN with a cable subscription, though from time to time some programming may be unavailable for reasons such as rights restrictions.
+TSN Direct provides the same programming you’d watch on TSN with a cable subscription.
 You’ll have access to TSN’s five feeds, as well as exclusive bonus streams, and on demand content.

 Will NHL regional blackouts apply to TSN Direct?